 One: Know who your landlord is.

-You should know who your landlord is, the owner of the property; as well as who you will be dealing with on a day to day basis.
-They might not be the same people.
-Have you met them and are you confident you can communicate with them, even if things go wrong?
+You should know who your landlord is.
+The owner of the property; as well as who you will be dealing with on a day to day basis.
+They might not be the same people, many landlord employ a agent to look after the property, but the landlord is ultimately responsible.
+Make sure you know how to contact the landlord as well as the agent if you need to.

 Two: Know who is holding your deposit.

-Six: Make sure you get, and agree with, an inventory (schedule of condition).
+Six: Make sure you get, and agree with, an inventory.

-The inventory (schedule of condition) should reflect the contents and condition of the property at the start of the tenancy.
-Take some time to go over the inventory and list any points you do not agree with, sign this and return it to the landlord 9keeping a copy) with the first week of your tenancy.
+The inventory (or schedule of condition) should reflect the contents and condition of the property at the start of the tenancy.
+Take some time to go over the inventory and list any points you do not agree with, sign this and return it to the landlord, keeping a copy, within the first week of your tenancy.

 Seven: Keep everything in writing.